Our story

 The Virtue Restoration

-Rob and Liz Virtue purchased Glen Derwent in November 2016 and have begun to once again restore the house, outbuildings and grounds to their former glory.
+Rob and Liz Virtue purchased Glen Derwent in November 2016 and began a restoration of the house, outbuildings and grounds to their former glory.
 Along with more prosaic works, such as updating fire safety and hot water systems, restoration has included removing carpets and exposing the original, albeit somewhat paint-spattered, pit-sawn floorboards, held down by hand-forged iron nails.
 Ongoing works include once again re-stripping and polishing the red cedar and Huon pine joinery and restoring rooms to their original colour schemes.

 The initial works in the gardens started with clearing the waist-high grass, hemlock and blackberry.
 This work has been akin to an archaeological dig exposing Incan ruins.
 Hidden beneath the overgrowth were old sandstone steps and retaining walls, some dating back to the original convict construction, and later pathways, ponds and iris beds planted by the Lewenas and Durkins.